fslev/jtest-utils/README.md

 }
 ```
 The beautiful part while matching HTTP responses is the fact that depending on the type of the response body, one of the matching mechanisms from above will be automatically applied.
-In other words, the response bodies/entities might be matched as JSONs, XMLs or texts.
+In other words, the response bodies / entities might be matched as JSONs, XMLs or texts.